Solar Savings in Prescott, Arizona

 $143/mo

 Based on a 7kW system at $3/watt.
 Actual savings depend on your roof, usage pattern, and Arizona Public Service rate plan.
-NEM 3.0 export credits (~$0.075/kWh) apply to power sent to the grid.
+Export credits (~$0.075/kWh) apply to power sent to the grid.

 System Cost and Payback in Prescott